SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence/threat-indicators-in-cloud-siem.md

 Note that if the mapping produces a threat indicator level of **Malicious**, but the confidence is less than 60, the Entity's reputation will be set to **Suspicious** instead.
 If there are multiple reputation values for a given Entity (potentially from threat intel and enrichment), Cloud SIEM will show the most severe indicator.

 Since different sources can report different reputations, each source has a reputation icon on its row in the Cloud SIEM UI.
-In the following example, the indicator from the Unit 42 source returned a reputation of Malicious, hence the red icon.
+In the following example, the indicator from the Palo Alto Networks Unit 42 source returned a reputation of Malicious, hence the red icon.
 The link to the right would open a log search window showing the matching indicators in detail.

 <img src={useBaseUrl('img/platform-services/threat-indicators-in-cloud-siem-ui.png')} alt="Threat indicators in the Cloud SIEM UI" style={{border: '1px solid gray'}} width="400" />